ZumDeWald/intl-dates/README.md

 #### Common Use

 Get date-related info and format it as you need.
-Consider the following if it were _Saturday, October 24, 2020_.<br />
+Consider the following if today was _Saturday, October 24, 2020_.<br />

 ###### Using `intlDates` function

 ```
 import { intlDates } from 'useintldates'; // Bring the function into your code as a named export

+// Retrieve and destructure the 'dates' object from the intlDates function
 const dates = intlDates();
-// Retrieve and destructure the 'dates' object from the intlDates function

 ...